MarcosPampuch/Hilab_exercice/README.md

  ## SQL Storage

- After open the stream, all data is sent to a MySQL remote database called **Tweets** where each keyword has its own table.
+ After open the stream, all data is automatically sent to a MySQL remote database called **Tweets** where each keyword has its own table.

- The methods used to open and store the data in the remote server are on the **database.py** file.
+ The methods to open and store the data in the remote server are on the **database.py** file.

  ## Queries